crux888/mazes-for-programmers-python/README.md

 ## Mazes for Programmers (Python)

-[Mazes for Programmers](http://www.mazesforprogrammers.com) is an awesome book but all the code examples are in Ruby.
-If you’re new to Python (like me), it becomes a bit of a challenge trying to translate from one language you don’t know to a new language that you’re learning! 🙇
+[Mazes for Programmers](http://www.mazesforprogrammers.com) is an awesome book and you should definitely buy a copy.

+However, if you’re new to Python (like me) then it becomes a bit of challenge when all the examples in the book are written in Ruby.
+You spend a lot of time translating the code from one language you don’t know to another language that you’re trying to learn! 🙇

-So, here’s my simple, bare-bones Python mazes code for anyone else in a similar situation.
+So, here’s my simple, bare-bones Python version of the mazes code for anyone else in a similar situation.
 I’ve tried to keep it as close to the book as possible so that it’s easy to go chapter by chapter without distractions.
+However, I would recommend that you try writing your own code first (that's the fun challenge!) and then only reference these examples if you get stuck.

 A few notes: